List of Saab JAS 39 Gripen potential operators and failed bids: Others

 Sweden withdrew from the Belgian F-16 replacement competition due to foreign policy incompatibility.

 Oman ended up procuring the Eurofighter Typhoon.

 Pakistan was interested in the Gripen C/D, but it was denied by Sweden in 2004.

 Romania decided to acquire used F-16s instead.

 The Gripen was one of the aircraft evaluated by the Chilean Air Force in 1999.
 Chile finally selected the F-16 over the Gripen, Boeing F/A-18, and Dassault Mirage 2000–5.

-There were plans to begin licensed production of the Gripen in Lviv, Ukraine.
-However, these plans have stalled since 2014.
+There are plans to begin licensed production of the Gripen in Lviv, Ukraine.
+On 17 April 2026, President Volodymyr Zelenskyy and King Carl XVI Gustaf of Sweden met in Lviv, where in Zelenskyy discussed that Ukraine expects to begin training pilots on the Gripens in as early as 2026.